Lunexa-Project/Lunexa/README.md

 ## Research

-Lunexa is currently an independent project, establishing its own unique ecosystem while drawing inspiration from Monero's cryptography, protocols, fungibility, analysis, and more.
+Lunexa is an independent project, establishing its own unique ecosystem while drawing inspiration from Monero's cryptography, protocols, fungibility, analysis, and more.
 Our community is dedicated to coordinating research, fostering collaboration, and inviting contributions from researchers and enthusiasts worldwide.
 While our roots lie in Monero, Lunexa stands as a separate entity, developing its innovative solutions and advancing the field.

 As the Lunexa community explores various aspects of cryptography, protocols, and analysis, we encourage engagement and interaction with researchers outside our ecosystem.
 Collaboration is key to our progress.
 We invite those interested to connect with us, whether for inquiries, collaborative opportunities, or seeking guidance to avoid redundant efforts.